ronelzb/leetcode/README.md

 # leetcode exercises
-Personal repository for data structures and algorithm solutions done in LeetCode.
+Personal repository for data structures and algorithm solutions in LeetCode.